RolaMAlghamdi/Supply-Tracker/README.md

 Project Documentation

-The repository contains the source code, project files, and supporting materials required to understand and run the Supply Tracker platform.
+The repository contains the source code and supporting project files required to understand and run the Supply Tracker platform.

-The main components of the project, including material search, availability tracking, supplier comparison, price comparison, and notification features, are documented to provide a clear overview of the system.
+The main features and components of the platform are documented to provide a clear overview of the project’s functionality.

-Project Updates

-Git and GitHub were used to manage the project, track changes, and maintain updated versions throughout the development process.

 Future Improvements

-Future versions of Supply Tracker could include:
+Future improvements could include:

+* Expanding the number of construction materials and suppliers
-* Real-time supplier data integration
+* Integrating real-time supplier data
-* More construction material categories
-* Advanced search and filtering
+* Adding advanced search and filtering options
-* Location-based supplier recommendations
+* Adding location-based supplier recommendations
-* Improved notification functionality
+* Enhancing notification functionality
-* Mobile application support
+* Developing a mobile application
-* Analytics and purchasing reports
+* Adding analytics and purchasing reports

 Project Purpose

-This project was developed for educational and training purposes to demonstrate the application of web development and problem-solving concepts to a real-world construction procurement challenge.
+This project was developed as part of a training project to demonstrate the application of web development and problem-solving concepts to a real-world construction procurement challenge.